Marime

-Marime or Mahrime is an important concept in traditional Romani culture, particularly within Vlax and Northern Roma groups, that refers to a notion of ritual cleanliness.
-The opposite of marime is žužo, a term referring to ritual impurity.
+Marime, mahrime or marimé is a central concept in traditional Romani culture, particularly within Vlax and Northern Roma groups, that refers to a notion of ritual impurity.
+The opposite of marime is užo, a term referring to ritual cleanliness.
+The interpretation of the laws of marime vary in different Romani communities and individual Romani people vary in how strictly they follow the laws.
+Some Romani people do not follow the laws of marime at all.

 Terminology

 The term marime is derived from the Greek language.
-In England and Wales, the concept is referred to as moxado and in Poland as magerdó.
+In England and Wales, the concept is referred to as mochadi or moxado and in Poland as magerdó.
 Moxado and magerdó both mean "besmirched" and are derived from "mraks", a Sanskrit term meaning "smeared".
 Sinti people refer to the concept with the terms "palećido" (neglected or isolated) and "prast(l)o" (inflamed or outlawed).

 About

 While each adult is capable of causing ritual pollution, adult women of child-bearing age have traditionally been assumed to possess a particular power to cause ritual pollution.
 The notions of marime and žužo refer to particular regions of the body and physical proximity to those regions.
 The body above the waist is considered ritually pure, while the body below the waist is considered ritually impure and capable of polluting the pure.
+The head is considered the most ritually pure part of the body because it is furthest from the lower half of the body.
 Only the hands are capable of freely moving between the pure and the impure.
 Requirements for ritual purity pertain to almost all aspects of Romani life and culture, including domestic arrangements, preparation of food, washing of clothing, and all public interactions between men and women.
 Because restrooms must be segregated according to sex to avoid ritual pollution, Romani people have traditionally preferred homes with at least two separate restrooms.
 A man may become marime if he is in a room below a woman on the second floor.
 Publicly discussing matters related to the lower body may cause ritual pollution or be considered offensive.
-Some Romani people may believe that interactions with non-Romani people, commonly referred to as gadjos, might cause ritual pollution.
+All people who do not follow the laws of Romani ritual purity are considered marime, which by definition includes all non-Romani people.
+Some Romani people believe that interactions with non-Romani people, commonly referred to as gadjos, might cause ritual pollution and therefore limit unnecessary contact with non-Romani.
+Romani people who avoid non-Romani people tend to limit their interactions to business transactions.
 Some Romani people may install new sinks and toilets when they move into a residence that was once inhabited by non-Romani people.